CozyBadger/mInventory/README.md

 # (WIP!) mInventory
 Refactor for FastAPI

-A simple application to manage an inventory
+A simple application to manage a physical inventory

 ## Run local development environment
 ### Server